 Waterproof ink pens in black ink, in various sizes.
 Many brands claim to be waterproof but end up smearing and ghosting ink when we paint over them so I prefer the Black, Pigma Micron Pens which are truly waterproof.
 It's good to have a variety of pen sizes for various weights of line.
 I like the:

-For younger artists, I recommend having an extra fine point Sharpie instead of these more expensive pens.
+For younger artists (under 13), I recommend having an extra fine point Sharpie instead of these more expensive pens.

 There are a lot of options out there.
 For the teen artist, I recommend:

-I recommend Winsor & Newton Cotman Sketchers' Pocket Box 12-color Half Pan as a starter set.
+I recommend Winsor & Newton Cotman Sketchers' Pocket Box 12-color Half Pan especially for sketching.
 If you are not sure how much you will enjoy sketch booking and don't want to spend much, this set is one of the best for a student level watercolor set.

 Watercolor Brushes *